Veronica Samuels

 Get transported back in time to the days of the gold rush of the 19th-century Wild West with a trip to the ghost town of Castle Dome City at the Castle Dome Mine Museum, one of the top things to do in Yuma AZ.

-Explore the buildings, including homes, original saloons, blacksmith shops, general stores, hotels, a bank, post office, shops.
+Explore the buildings, including homes, original saloons, blacksmith shops, general stores, hotels, a bank, post office, and shops.

 Stop at the church, home to unique artefacts, to learn more about the town’s history, which was eventually abandoned in 1978